TheoristMC/it-was-never-there/README.md

 - There are notebooks or signs that convinces the player that it was never there.
 - Spooky sounds when the player is in a enclosed space or not.
 - Player must blink every 8 seconds or the situation keeps getting worse as the screen becomes blurry.
-  - After 19 seconds, player will be forced to blink.
+  - After 20 seconds, player will be forced to blink.
+  - Blur only works on survival but you can still blink on any gamemodes.
 - Items in the player inventory randomly disappearing.
 - Item name on the items inside the player inventory distorts to something unmeaningful.
+  - This only works on inventory, not on the hotbar so player can't see it happening live.

 - If a player continues to experience _the scary experiences_, then each successive experience starts getting harder and scarier.